pawankkamboj/kubernetes-ansible/README.md

   - All kubernetes master/node has password-less access from Ansible host

-Now download Kubernetes-Ansible module and change variable according to k8s setup in group variable file all.yml, located in group_vars.
-Please read this file carefully and the run ha-cluster.yaml to create k8s HA cluster.
+Now download Kubernetes-Ansible module and change variable according to k8s setup in group variable file all.yml, located in group_vars directory.
+Please read this file carefully and modify according to your need.

+Run cluster.yml playbook to create k8s HA cluster.

-Addon roles should be run after cluster fully operation.
+Note - Addon roles should be run after cluster is fully operational.